Aristide von Bienefeldt meets Alice Nola, the protagonist of The Sister Who was not Anna Magnani.

 ‘I am unable to cope with this case of force majeure,’ was her reply and I was the audience.

 She slid the card – an image of a grey Persian cat, playing with something that looked like a little flask, used for perfume in the old days – back into the rack.
 She offered to ‘consume’ something in the station restaurant.
 My option – one of the terraces facing the station – hardly stood a chance.
-‘I simply
+‘I simply adore stations,’ she said, ‘I hang around them all the time.’

 The second railway station where our paths crossed again was Deventer Central Station.